zkendall/LC-Strategy-Generator/README.md

 # How to use #
 - Download the loan data from the Lending Club website (https://www.lendingclub.com/info/download-data.action)
-- Run LC Strategy Generato
+- Run LC Strategy Generator.
 - From the menu select CSV to build database.
  OR
 - Load previously built database.